Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck

 \section{Abstract}

-The information bottleneck framework provides a systematic approach to learn representations that compress nuisance information in inputs and extract semantically meaningful information about the predictions.
-However, the choice of the prior distribution that fix the dimensionality across all the data can restrict the flexibility of this approach to learn robust representations.
-We present a novel sparsity-inducing spike-slab prior that uses sparsity as a mechanism to provide flexibility that allows each data point to learn its own dimension distribution.
-In addition, it provides a mechanism to learn a joint distribution of the latent variable and the sparsity.
-Thus, unlike other approaches, it can account for the full uncertainty in the latent space.
-Through a series of experiments using in-distribution and out-of-distribution learning scenarios on the MNIST and Fashion-MNIST data we show that the proposed approach improves the accuracy and robustness compared with the traditional fixed -imensional priors as well as other sparsity-induction mechanisms proposed in the literature.
+The information bottleneck framework provides a systematic approach to learning representations that compress nuisance information in the input and extract semantically meaningful information about predictions.
+However, the choice of a prior distribution that fixes the dimensionality across all the data can restrict the flexibility of this approach for learning robust representations.
+We present a novel sparsity-inducing spike-slab categorical prior that uses sparsity as a mechanism to provide the flexibility that allows each data point to learn its own dimension distribution.
+In addition, it provides a mechanism for learning a joint distribution of the latent variable and the sparsity hence can account for the complete uncertainty in the latent space.
+Through a series of experiments using in-distribution and out-of-distribution learning scenarios on the MNIST, CIFAR-10 and ImageNet data, we show that the proposed approach improves accuracy and robustness compared to traditional fixed-dimensional priors, as well as other sparsity induction mechanisms for latent variable models proposed in the literature.